 HOW ARE BICYCLISTS PROTECTED BY FLORIDA LAW?

 Florida law gives bicyclists rights to the roadways.
 Bicyclists must adhere to the traffic laws like all other motorists.
-In some cases, negligent drivers who injure bicyclists in this state may face a charge like DUI (driving under the influence) or reckless driving.
+In some cases, negligent drivers who injure bicyclists in this state may face criminal charges like DUI (driving under the influence) or reckless driving.

 But in all cases, Florida’s bicyclists fall under the protection of the state’s civil personal injury statutes.
 If you’re a victim in a bicycle accident, you may need a considerable amount of time to recover from serious injuries – that is, time away from work – as your medical bills are piling up.